haasn/libplacebo/README.md

 Expert-level functionality is packed into easy-to-use functions like `pl_frame_from_avframe` and `pl_render_image`.

-libplacebo currently supports both Vulkan (including MoltenVK) and OpenGL, and contains backwards compatibility code for very old versions of GLSL down to GLES 2.0 and OpenGL 1.3.
+libplacebo currently supports Vulkan (including MoltenVK), OpenGL, and Direct3D 11.
+It contains backwards compatibility code for very old versions of GLSL down to GLES 2.0 and OpenGL 1.3 and very old Direct3D feature levels down to 9_1.

 ### Examples